WSU-janderson/project6-multiset-design-Garry-Franics/MultiSet.md

 ### Size

 The `Size` operation will add all the values of each key pair together to find the total number of items contained in the MultiSet.
-This functionality will allow the overall number of items in a player's inventory to be easily obtained.
+The keys will be obtained with the AVLTree's keys operation and those keys will be fed into the AVLTree's get operation.
+This functionality will allow the overall number of items in a player's inventory to be easily found.

 ```
 multiSetSize() {